 Everything was fine.
 Everything had been fine for some time – I had been so much calmer than I thought I had the capacity to be in those circumstances.
 Sometimes I thought that maybe I was in shock, and that was why I was so ok.

 Then panic hit.
 Like a thief in the night, I was caught by it without any chance to prepare, barely minutes before leaving for the airport.
 The walls were suddenly closing in.
 In a moment of crazed self-denial, I tried to reason with my racing heart: “I don’t need to do this.
 No one will blame if I don’t.”
-In my head, these irrational mental pictures of me crawling under my bed and hiding from the world for the rest of my life seemed perfectly justifiable.
+In my head, these irrational mental pictures of me crawling under my bed and hiding from the world for the rest of my life seemed perfectly sensible.
 Then my eyes filled up.

 I had to do this.
 I had always known that I would have to do this.